 This is one of the main reasons people get a GoPro.

-With the exception of the Session, it’s not waterproof on its own.
-But inside the waterproof housing, it’s good up to 131 feet (40 meters).
-With a dive housing, you can go even deeper, 197 feet (60 meters).
+But add the waterproof housing, and it’s good up to 131 feet (40 meters).
+With dive housing, you can go even deeper, 197 feet (60 meters).

 This means it’s a great fit for water sports enthusiasts and families at the beach.